← Back to Blog

 an example of a living room inside of a senior living apartment

 Entrance fees, monthly fees, refund percentage, Type A contracts—what do they all mean when it comes to Life Plan Communities?
+Life Plan Communities can be a good investment.

 Here’s everything you need to know about the financial structure of a Life Plan Community, as well as four main contract types you’re likely to come across.